An Introduction to Writing for Health Professionals, 4th Edition

 Appendix A: Sample Student Paper

-Honorary Professor UBC Nursing and Beth Perry, RN, PhD, Professor
+Honorary Professor, University of British Columbia, School of Nursing and Beth Perry, RN, PhD, Professor